polterguy/hyper-ide/helpers/help-files/01 - Hyperlambda/11 - Your first Active Event.md

 ### Argument conventions

-I often encourage people to pass in lambda objects, intended for execution, by starting their names with a ".".
-First of all, this will make the intellisense parser of the Hyperlambda code editor mark your lambda object as an *"execution object"*.
+I often encourage people to create lambda objects, intended for execution, by starting their names with a ".".
+First of all, this will make the syntax highlighter parser of the Hyperlambda code editor mark your lambda object as an *"execution object"*.
 Secondly, it makes such execution objects more easily tracked, and increases the readability of your code.
 So even though this is not technically a prerequisite, I find this to be a useful convention.